 In Texas we have a part-time legislative system.
 Our State Legislature meets every other year for 140 days in Austin.
-The 85th Session will run January 10, 2017 through late May or early June, 2017.
+The 86th Session ran January 8, 2019 through May 27, 2019.
+The 87th Session will take place January 12, 2021 through May 27, 2021.
+By the filing deadline, any bill that has been approved by their assigned Committees may be voted on by either chamber of the Legislature.
 The Governor has an option at the conclusion of each regular session to call a special 30 day session to resolve specific agenda items.

 Texas Legislature Online is the official Web resource for bill tracking, schedules, committee progress, and member information.
 You can sign up to receive “alerts” regarding committee meetings and actions regarding bills you choose to track.